About Wild Asia

 Wild Asia promises an expanded, natural habitat for our red pandas as well.
 To no surprise, the red panda is one of our guests' all-time favorite animals.
 Native to eastern Himalayas - primarily India, Nepal and Bhutan - the red panda is about the size of a raccoon, lives in forests and subsists primarily on bamboo leaves.

 Sadly, red pandas face serious endangerment and are severely threatened by pelt hunting and by shrinking habitat from agricultural encroachment and climate change.
-As part of the Red Panda Species Survival Plan (SSP), the Akron Zoo's new red panda habitat will be home to a duo of red pandas to help sustain this critically endangered species.
+As part of the Red Panda Species Survival Plan (SSP), the Akron Zoo's new red panda habitat will be home to a group of red pandas to help sustain this critically endangered species.

 The gibbons' call, which can carry great distances, are most often male-female duets that mark territory and express family bonds.
 Fun fact: while we call these energetic 10- to 20-pound primates "monkeys," they are actually small apes who form highly social families.